fortio/logger-bench/README.md

 - To actual stderr captured to a file (ideally on a fast FS nvme or ram disk - or maybe `> /dev/null`)

 Measure total time taken, and resource utilization (cpu seconds, peak memory)

+Obviously results are only valid on same hardware/comparing different logger (and interleaving tests etc)